Unboxed-Software/solana-course/content/vrf.md

 }
 ```

-- `bump` - stores the bump of the account for easy signing later.
-Technically, we don’t need it since we can always look it up.
-- `result_buffer` - This is where the VRF function will dump the raw randomness data.
-- `dice_type` - We will set this to 6 as in a 6-sided die.
-This program can support up to a 255 sided die.
-- `die_result_1` and `die_result_2` - The results of our dice roll.
-- `timestamp` - Keeps track of when our last roll was.
-- `vrf` - Our VRF account.
-- `escrow` - Our escrow account.

-Lastly we are going to add the `VRF_STATE_SEED` to PDA our VRF Client
+Lastly we are going to add the `VRF_STATE_SEED` to PDA our VRF Client account.

 ```rust
 pub const VRF_STATE_SEED: &[u8] = b"VRFCLIENT";
 ```

-Your `[state.rs](http://state.rs)` file should look like this:
+Your `state.rs` file should look like this:

 ```rust
 use anchor_lang::prelude::*;